 News

-a code editor for building Web applications on Mac OS X, Linux, and Windows.
-Detailed at the recent Build conference in San Francisco, Visual Studio Code combines a streamlined UI of a modern text ...
+In another gesture toward cross-platform tools, Microsoft has introduced Visual Studio Code, a code editor for building Web applications on Mac OS X, Linux, and Windows.
+Detailed at the recent ...

 Microsoft’s BUILD conference for developers is currently underway, and the first Apple-related piece of news that came out early in the event is a new code editor for Mac.
 The Windows-maker ...

-Windows/Mac/Linux: If you're a coder and haven't tried the free, cross-platform text editor Komodo Edit yet ... like grouping files and specific code into projects.
-Komodo Edit's toolbox in ...
+Windows/Mac/Linux: If you're a coder and haven't tried the free, cross-platform text editor Komodo Edit yet, you may be in for a treat.
+Komodo Edit supports a wide range of scripting languages and ...